DATAMATH CALCULATOR MUSEUM

 This Galixa Speech is a scientific calculator with natural voice speech output.
 Numerical data on the display panel can be spoken digit by digit or as a complete number.
 It speaks all key functions: e.g. when the [SIN] key is pressed the calculator says "Sine"; these announcements can be repeated.
 It also has a built-in clock and alarm function.
 The volume can be adjusted using a knob.

-The language of the Galixa Speech could be choosen between:
+The language of the Galixa Speech could be chosen between:

-the technical aspects the Galixa Speech followed the approch of the first
+the technical aspects the Galixa Speech followed the approach of the first

 generation based on the TI-30 Galaxy.
 Main difference is the connection between